 - Clinical science

 Tinea versicolor (pityriasis versicolor) is a benign superficial skin infection that occurs most often in young adults during hot and humid weather and is most commonly caused by the fungi Malassezia globosa and Malassezia furfur.
-The infection is characterized by finely scaling, hypopigmented or hyperpigmented macules on the trunk.
+The infection is characterized by finely scaling, hypopigmented or hyperpigmented macules on the trunk and/or chest.
 Patients often become aware of the disease after sun exposure because the lesions do not tan and become more visible against the recently tanned surrounding skin.
-Diagnosis is commonly made clinically, but can be confirmed with the “spaghetti and meatballs” pattern on KOH preparation of skin scrapings.
-Antifungal topical medications such as selenium sulfide and miconazole are considered first-line treatment.
+Diagnosis is commonly made clinically but can be confirmed with the spaghetti-and-meatballs pattern of the hyphae and spores on KOH preparation of skin scrapings.
+Antifungal topical medications such as selenium sulfide and ketoconazole are considered first-line treatment.
 Oral fluconazole and itraconazole may be considered for those with severe, widespread, or refractory disease.
 Lesions will resolve completely over time, but recurrences are common.

 - Occurs worldwide, with a higher incidence in tropical climates

-- More prevalent in healthy individuals of 15–24 years of age
+- More prevalent in healthy individuals 21–30 years of age

 Epidemiological data refers to the US, unless otherwise specified.